 Child Custody and Visitation.

-A Parenting Plan is a court order which specifies when the minor children will spend time with each parent (child custody and visitation privileges) This is why you need a team of devoted Child Custody Attorneys working in your behalf.
+A Parenting Plan is a court order which specifies when the minor children will spend time with each parent (child custody and visitation privileges).
+This is why you need a team of devoted Child Custody Attorneys working in your behalf.

 In the Parenting Plan, one parent will be designated the “primary residential parent” and the other parent will be designated the “visiting” parent.
 The primary residential parent is the parent with whom the minor children will reside a majority of the time – in other words, they will have primary child custody.
 The Parenting Pan will specify when the minor children will spend time with the visiting parent.
 Those specifications will address weekly visitations, holiday visitations, visitations during the children’s and the parent’s birthdays and other special occasions, school break visitations, Summer visitations, etc.

 A thorny issue can arise after the divorce is finalized – i.e., after the Final Parenting Plan has been entered: relocation.
-Relocation is where the primary residential parent wants to move away (perhaps very far away) with the minor children.
-Because doing so can tremendously undermine the visiting parent’s opportunities to spend time with the children, the primary residential parent must apply for a court order authorizing any such move.
+Relocation is where the primary residential parent wants to move away with the minor children.
+Since doing so can tremendously undermine the visiting parent’s opportunities to spend time with the children, the primary residential parent must apply for a court order authorizing any such move.
 The court will address certain statutorily designated factors in determining whether to authorize the primary residential parent to move away with the minor children.

-Our Child Custody Attorneys Can Help
+Our Washington Child Custody Attorneys Can Help

 Divorce or separation is difficult for children.
 They should not also have to endure child custody disputes between their parents.
 It is critical that the divorce and/or separation process and the ensuing settlement be centered upon maintaining continuity, security and love for your children.
 The best outcomes should ensure the best interests of the children as their centerpiece, and child custody and parenting plans that work well for everyone in the family result in great outcomes for children going forward.
-Ensuring continued and healthy relationships among parents and their children following a divorce or separation is one of the hallmarks our divorce and family law work here at Clearwater Law Group.
+Ensuring continued and healthy relationships among parents and their children following a divorce or separation is one of the hallmarks for our divorce and family lawyers here at Clearwater Law Group.
 We will compassionately support you while ensuring that your parental rights are protected and respected.